GRADE AVERAGE SCHOLARSHIP AWARDS

 • Who to contact in an emergency

-• The role the school and specific staff
+• The role of the school and specific staff

 Staffs:

-If a staff member is been identified as having cause for concern, has received a diagnosis of a mental health issue, or is receiving support either through the Springdales Doctor or another organisation, it is recommended that an Individual Care Plan should be drawn up.
+If a staff member has been identified as having a reason for concern, diagnosed with a mental health condition or is receiving assistance from the Springdales Guidance Counsellor, School doctor or another organization, it is advisable to create an Individual Care Plan.

 Agencies and Key stakeholders